seyeong-han/OpenEnv/svg_rl_env/README.md

    ```bash
    python -m svg_rl_env.qwen_svg_rl infer --checkpoint qwen_svg_rl_checkpoints/best
    ```

+### How It Works

-4. The trainer queries Qwen2.5-VL with the target image + current metrics, renders via the environment, and applies a policy-gradient update to maximize the visual reward.
+The trainer queries Qwen2.5-VL with the target image + current metrics, renders via the environment, and applies a policy-gradient update to maximize the visual reward.
 See `svg_rl_env/qwen_svg_rl.py` for details.

 ## Comparison with Paper